 Question 3: Why is this cost transfer being requested more than 90 days after the original transaction?

 The response should indicate why it took more than 90 days to determine that a cost transfer was necessary.
+Note: all errors should be discovered during the monthly reconciliation process.

 Question 4: How will you prevent this type of error from happening in the future?

 The response should describe how processes and procedures will be modified in the department to prevent a similar cost transfer in the future.
+The same justification cannot be used for all cost transfers.

 Listed below are some examples of cost transfer responses that do not meet the requirements described in the University’s Cost Transfer Policy & Guidelines, a description of the improvements needed in the documentation, and a suggestion as to how the response might be improved to meet the requirements: